Lotteries can work for one in a million, but most of us need to have a plan

 Lotteries can work for one in a million, but most of us need to have a plan4 min read .
-Updated: 10 Sep 2020, 10:53 PM IST
+10 Sep 2020

 A disciplined process of asset allocation and patience can surely do the trick